-Hagar is Sarai’s Egyptian slave girl, whom Sarai (later Sarah) gives to Abram (later Abraham) as a wife who would bear a child that would be considered Sarai’s (Gen 16:3).
+Hagar is Sarai’s Egyptian slave woman, whom Sarai (later Sarah) gives to Abram (later Abraham) as a wife who would bear a child that would be considered Sarai’s (Gen 16:3).
 Although it bears a resemblance to modern technological surrogate motherhood, this custom may seem bizarre.
-However, cuneiform texts of the second and first millennia b.c.e. attest to this custom in ancient Mesopotamia.
+However, cuneiform texts of the second and first millennia BCE attest to this custom in ancient Mesopotamia.

 Sarai and Abram see Hagar in this role and never call her by name.
-She, however, sees herself as a person and, once pregnant, does not see Sarai as superior; “she looked with contempt on her mistress” (Gen 16:4).
-With Abram’s permission, Sarai regains authority over Hagar.
-She “degrades her” (NRSV, “dealt harshly with her”), possibly by treating her as an ordinary slave (Gen 16:6).
+Hagar, however, sees herself as a person and, once pregnant, does not consider Sarai a superior; “she looked with contempt on her mistress” (Gen 16:4).
+Sarai, in turn, “abuses her” (Gen 16:6; NRSV, “dealt harshly with her”).
 The Hammurabi laws acknowledge the possibility that the pregnant slave woman might claim equality with her mistress, and they allow the mistress to treat her as an ordinary slave (law 146).
-This seems to be what Sarai is doing.
+This may be what Sarai is doing.
 However, Hagar is not passive.

 Like Jacob, Ishmael has twelve sons.
 Hagar is the ancestor of these twelve tribes of Ishmael (Gen 25:12–15).
 She may also be the ancestor of the Hagrites, tent dwellers mentioned along with Ishmaelites in Ps 83:7 (see also 1 Chr 5:10; 27:30).